 Who can have a lung transplant?

-• You should be under the age of 65.
-There is no age cut-off, but people over 65 have more complications from lung transplants and they are less likely to survive.
+- Many of the risk factors are age-related and therefore typically, people over 65 are more likely to get complications from lung transplants and they are less likely to survive.

 I lived with PF for eight years and, as my condition was deteriorating, my consultant suggested a transplant assessment.
 This is a rigorous process which examines you both medically and psychologically.
 You need to have the right mind set and support system to deal with the risks and the consequences of having a transplant.